jaspervdveen/vscode-stryker/docs/adrs/002-treat-every-root-folder-as-independent-project.md

 ### Single Mutation Server

 * **Pros:**
   - Prevents spawning multiple mutation servers for a single workspace.
+This will result in reduced consumption of the user's resources (e.g. memory usage).

 * **Cons:**
   - Each project may use different mutation testing frameworks or versions, necessitating different mutation servers.